35. Application exercise: version 15

 def build_http_response(self, request: LocalProxy, session: LocalProxy, config: dict, status_code: int,

-# check if the status was generated by an ASV action
+# find out if the state was produced by a ASV action

 asv_configs = config['mvc']["asv"]